JuliaPlots/StatsPlots.jl/README.md

 ---

-## Visualizing a table interactively (IMPORTANT: works on Julia 0.6 only, will take a while to update)
+## Visualizing a table interactively

 A GUI based on the Interact package is available to create plots from a table interactively, using any of the recipes defined below.
 This small app can be deployed in a Jupyter lab / notebook, Juno plot pane, a Blink window or in the browser, see [here](https://juliagizmos.github.io/Interact.jl/latest/deploying.html) for instructions.